thachmpham/thachmpham.github.io/md/opensaf-install.md

 # 1. Introduction.
-- Create an Ubuntu docker container.
+- Create an Ubuntu Docker container.
-- In this container,
+- Inside the container:
-    - Clone source.
+    - Clone the OpenSAF source.
     - Build and install OpenSAF.
     - Start OpenSAF.